bmshoemaker/leaflet-challenge/README.md

    * The popups provide additional information about the earthquake when a marker is clicked.

-   * A legend that provides context for your map data.
+   * A legend that provides context for the map data.

 - - -